 Adverse Childhood Experiences (ACEs) are major contributing factors for poor youth development that can lead to negative health and social outcomes in adulthood.

-The Centres for Disease Control and Prevention and the World Health Organisation have identified 10 ACEs that can have serious implications for children during their childhoods and can continue to affect them in their adulthoods.
+The Centres for Disease Control and Prevention and the World Health Organisation have identified 10 ACEs that can have serious implications for children and can continue to affect them in adulthood.
 These include being exposed to abuse, neglect and environmental challenges before they are 18 years old.